 Request A Free Case Review Today!

 You could also be eligible for punitive damages.
 Punitive damages are designed to make bad actors pay for what they’ve done – and courts sometimes use them to make an example of someone.

 Could You Be Entitled to Financial Compensation?

-- Make up for lost wages (in the past and in the future)
+- Make up for lost earnings (in the past and the future)

 You may also be entitled to compensation for brain injuries – including concussions and other types of brain injuries.
 While it’s common to suffer from a brain injury when you hit your head, you can also suffer from acquired brain injuries.
 These involve sources other than direct trauma, such as oxygen deprivation or exposure to brain injury-resulting chemicals and toxic substances.

 In some cases, your financial compensation can extend to punitive damages.
 These are payments ordered by the courts designed to make bad actors pay for what they have done.
 In many cases, they are a method adopted to make an example out of someone.